 The first thing to note about keyword difficulty scores is that they give different results for the same keyword, depending on which tool you are using.

-If you have access to KWFinder and SEMrush, for example, you can see this for yourself.
+You can see this in KWFinder and SEMrush, for example.
 Just type in any keyword and you’ll find that they each give completely different keyword difficulty scores for the same keyword.

 Should We Stop Using Keyword Research Tools?